zinzloun/me-and-ai/grc-lab/README.md

 ollama pull nomic-embed-text
 ```
 ## 🚀 Getting Started
+1.Clone or download this repo
-1. Place NIST/ISO PDFs in the `./data` folder
+2. Eventually place other relevant PDFs in the `./data` folder
-2. Start Docker
+3. Start Docker
-3. Start the lab:
+4. Start the lab:
 ```
 docker compose up --build -d
 ```